Find Free Utah Divorce Records & Access Dissolution Information

 Phone – 801-538-6105

-Common Law Marriages & Divorces in Utah
+Common Law Marriages & Divorces in UT

 The state of Utah does have common-law marriages.
 However, a couple can have something similar to that; Utah allows its residents to have their relationships recognized as formal marriages through a formal request to the court without being married traditionally.13